jcarpe/data-structures-101/README.md

 Notably, this is an academic exercise.
 Many of these data structures are redundant to what is already available in Javascript & Node, but are intended to illustrate basic data structure concepts.

+The examples are results of following the following course available on Udemy: https://www.udemy.com/course/data-structures-and-algorithms-bootcamp/

 ## Data Structures

 - [Linked List](./src/linked-list)